KarlGong/ptest/doc/en/index.rst

 - *tags* - the tags of this test (it can be string (separated by comma) or list or tuple)

-- *group* - the group that this test is belong to
+- *group* - the group that this test belongs to

 - *description* - the description of this test